Victor Griffin (Quapaw)

 Victor Griffin (c.
 1873–1958) was the elected chief of Quapaw Tribe of Indians and a peyote roadman from Quapaw, Oklahoma.
 Griffin was commonly called either Victor or Vic, and rarely used his first name, William.
 He conferred with every U.S. president during his term as chief.

 Griffin also served as an interpreter and also was an important figure among the practitioners of the Big Moon variant of the Native American Church, and played a significant role in the spreading and continuing this religion among multiple tribes.
 Griffin was also a 32 degree Scottish Right Mason and a member of the Akdar Shrine.

 Early life

 Victor Griffin was born around 1873 in Indian Territory in what is now Osage County, Oklahoma.
-Griffin was orphaned at a young age, and was adopted and raised by Mary "Widow" Stafford.
+Griffin was orphaned at a young age and was raised by his grandmother Mary "Widow" Stafford.

 Details about the early life of Griffin are scant and conflicting.
 Mary Stafford was born prior to the first Quapaw removal, and died at over 100 years of age and was buried on her home allotment.
 Due to his upbringing with Stafford, Griffin was fluent in the Quapaw language and well versed in tribal oral history.
 Griffin was given the Quapaw name Geh-Hu-He Jinka.